Back to Blog

 Which Banks Work Best for Expats?

-- Banco Continental: The most popular choice among expats and the bank with the most established track record of serving foreign residents.
-English-speaking staff are available at the main Asuncion branches.
-Account opening is well-practised — they have processed thousands of new resident accounts.
+• Banco Continental: The most popular choice among expats with the most established track record of serving foreign residents.
+English-speaking staff are available at main Asuncion branches.

-- BBVA Paraguay: Part of the international BBVA group, which provides some familiarity for clients who already bank with BBVA in Spain or Latin America.
+• BBVA Paraguay: Part of the international BBVA group.
 Generally expat-friendly with reliable online banking.

-- Banco Itaú Paraguay: A Brazilian bank with a strong presence throughout South America.
-Good for clients who also have Brazilian financial connections or who want to transact in both countries.
+• Banco Itaú Paraguay: A Brazilian bank with a strong presence throughout South America.

-For most new residents, Banco Continental is the recommended starting point due to its specific experience with expat account openings and established documentation requirements.
+For most new residents, Banco Continental is the recommended starting point.

 Documents You Will Need

-- Proof of address in Paraguay — rental contract or utility bill at your registered Paraguayan address
+• Proof of address in Paraguay — rental contract or utility bill

-- Proof of income or source of funds — bank statements from your home country showing the origin of your funds, employer letter, pension documents, or business income records.
-This is the source of wealth documentation required under anti-money-laundering rules.
+• Proof of income or source of funds — bank statements from your home country

-- Tax identification number from your home country — some banks request this for compliance purposes
+• Tax identification number from your home country — some banks request this

 What Happens on the Day

-Most Paraguayan banks handle new account openings by appointment at their main branches.
-The process at the appointment typically involves:
+Most Paraguayan banks handle new account openings by appointment.
+The process typically involves:

 Account Types Available

 Paraguayan banks offer accounts in both Paraguayan Guaraní (PYG) and US Dollars (USD).
-Most expats open a USD account for the stability and ease of international transfers, alongside a Guaraní account for day-to-day local spending.
+Most expats open a USD account for the stability and ease of international transfers.

 Offshore Banking: A Separate Track

 Opening a Paraguayan bank account is different from offshore banking.
-A Paraguay account is an onshore account held at a Paraguayan commercial bank — it is visible to Paraguayan authorities and subject to normal Paraguayan banking regulations.
+A Paraguay account is an onshore account held at a Paraguayan commercial bank.

-If you need support opening your Paraguay bank account, or want to explore offshore banking options alongside your residency, our banking service covers the full setup — from document preparation through to account activation and offshore guidance.
+If you need support opening your Paraguay bank account, or want to explore offshore banking options alongside your residency, view our residency and banking packages for full setup support.

 Start Your Paraguay Residency